How to Set Up, Compile and Run an AutoRes.uk Project

 }

-The class name is derived from the file name.
+The class name is derived from the package.

 recompiling, and examining the code again.